Semiorthogonal decompositions of the categories of equivariant coherent sheaves for some reflection groups: Introduction

-The paper is organized as follows.
-In Section \ref{prelim-sec} we gather some preliminaries on semiorthogonal decompositions, Hochschild (co)homology, DG-modules, and equivariant sheaves.
-In Section \ref{Hochschild-sec} we study the canonical decomposition \eqref{mot-dec2-eq} of the equivariant Hochschild homology in the case when $G$ is a reflection group acting on a complex vector space $V$.
-We show that in the case of real reflection groups (and for some complex reflection groups), it is a decomposition into indecomposable graded $\Oscr(V)^G$-modules.
-Sections \ref{dg-sec} and \ref{formality-sec} contain two technical results needed to prove the key statement that the DG-algebra of endomorphisms of the Springer sheaf is formal (see Theorem \ref{A-W-purity-thm}).
-In Section \ref{dg-sec} we show how to lift the Frobenius action on certain $\Ext^*$-algebras in finite characteristic to an action on endomorphisms in the DG-version of the (equivariant) derived category of sheaves in characteristic zero.
-Then in Section \ref{formality-sec}, generalizing some known results of this kind, we show that the purity of the Frobenius action on the cohomology of a DG-algebra over $\C$ implies its formality.
-In fact, we show that this statement holds for DG-algebras over operads (see Theorem \ref{ref-1.1-1}).
-In Section \ref{Springer-sec} we present the construction of semiorthogonal decompositions of the equivariant derived category $D^b_W(\ft)$, where $W$ is a Weyl group.
-After reminding the geometric setup of the Springer correspondence in \S\ref{Springer-prelim-sec} we prove the equivalence of the category of DG-modules over $W\ltimes S(\ft^*)$ with the full subcategory in the derived category of constructible sheaves on the nilpotent cone generated by the summands of the Springer sheaf (see \S\ref{modules-constr-sec}).
+In Section \ref{Springer-sec} we present the construction of semiorthogonal decompositions of the derived category of $W$-equivariant coherent sheaves $D^b_W(\ft)$, where $W$ is a Weyl group.
+After reminding the geometric setup of the Springer correspondence in \S\ref{Springer-prelim-sec} we prove the equivalence of the category of DG-modules over the graded algebra $A_W=W\ltimes S(\ft^*)$ with the full subcategory in the derived category of constructible sheaves on the nilpotent cone generated by the summands of the Springer sheaf (see \S\ref{modules-constr-sec}).
 The main result of this section, Theorem \ref{Springer-thm}, gives a semiorthogonal decomposition of $D^b_W(\ft)$ into subcategories indexed by nilpotent orbits and describes these subcategories as derived categories of modules over certain algebras.
 In \S\ref{KP-sec} we discuss the description (in some cases) of modules generating the subcategories of our semiorthogonal decomposition, in terms of some natural linear arrangements, which follows from a similar description of the equivariant cohomology of Springer fibers in \cite{GM} and \cite{KP}.
-In Section \ref{type-A-sec} we consider in more detail the case of the symmetric groups and of the complex reflection groups $G(m,1,n)$.
-In \S\ref{global-A-n-sec} we consider the global type $A$ setting, i.e., we construct a semiorthogonal decomposition of $D^b_{S_n}(C^n)$, where $C$ is a smooth curve (see Theorem \ref{global-A-thm}).
-In \S\ref{global-B-sec} we consider the case when $C$ is equipped with an additional action of a finite group $G$ and construct a semiorthogonal decomposition of $D^b_{G^n\rtimes S_n}(C^n)$.
-Finally, in Section \ref{BD-sec} we consider in detail the semiorthogonal decompositions for the Weyl groups of type $B$ and $D$, constructed using the Springer correspondence.
+In Sections \ref{local-A-sec} and \ref{induced-sec} we discuss in more details the $A_W$-modules giving our semiorthogonal decomposition in the case of type $A$, i.e., for the standard action of $S_n$ on $\A^n$.